 As for the Deep Matte paper, the DreamLabo uses a specific paper designed especially for the printer.
 According to canon.com, the single-sided media features a smooth and glossless texture that accentuates the vivid shades, contrasting colors and high-quality image of the Dreamlabo 5000 printer’s superb output.

 In fact, we even offer the unique ability for you to combine silk and metallic spreads in the same album!
-Again, that is on a spread-(2 pages)-by-spread basis.
-Also, this option is not available for the Deep Matte paper.
+NOTE: this is on a spread-by-spread basis.
+Also, this option is not available for the Mohawk Eggshell or Deep Matte paper.

 No matter what paper choice you choose, with nPhoto and our photo albums you are sure to get vivid prints with details that are impressive and begging to be displayed.

-Meanwhile, Silk, the standard paper choice in our albums, is a good middle ground in terms of effects – between the glossy metallic and “dull”; natural Deep Matte.
-The silk has a little sheen of its own while retaining an incredible sharpness of detail.
-A soft, yet durable, textile-like paper our silk option represents perfectly our output of high-quality.
+Meanwhile, Silk, the standard paper choice in our albums, is a good middle-ground in terms of effects – between the glossy metallic and “dull”; natural matte and Deep Matte - as the Silk option has a little sheen of its own while retaining an incredible sharpness of detail.
+A soft, yet durable, textile-like paper our Silk perfectly represents our brand of high-quality and versatility.

 Now, you know all about the papers that can occupy the space beneath the covers; and, have gone a long way in truly becoming a print product mastercrafts-person.

 Yet, to truly get there, experience them yourself, in-person, in-hand; dissect, differentiate, and then decide appropriately like you would any lens.

 For that, be sure to check out our tangible Paper Bundles available in our webstore.

 Then, for more about our paper options across our product range, see here: